The Preservation of a Unique Aspect of Laxey’s Industrial Heritage

 superb marble panels, dials and polished knife switches of Laxey

 Substation.
-For many years Laxey Sub was manned and maintained on
+For many years Laxey Sub was manned and maintained on rotation by

 Using safe voltages and LED lighting techniques, we propose to bring the equipment back to life, incorporating an interactive visitor attraction and educational experience, explaining how and why the equipment worked, and how the Island was at the forefront of transport technology when the railway was built.